Upcoming Agent Spotlight Interviews & Guest Posts

 Status: Open to submissions.

 emma-patterson-agent-brandt-hochmanAbout:Emma Patterson represents fiction ranging from dark, literary novels to historical and upmarket fiction; narrative non-fiction that includes memoir, investigative journalism, and popular history; and young adult fiction along similar lines.
 She is drawn to both domestic and far-flung settings (while remaining on Earth) that are original and transporting.
 She is looking for fresh, lyrical, and voice-driven writing, suspenseful plots, emotional narratives, and unforgettable characters.
 Query by email only..”
-(Link)
+(From the agency website)

 About the Agency: